delivervaluedaily/manifesto/README.md

 ## How?

-- <span class="li-emoji">🔬</span> <span class="li-content">Extract smaller features</span>
+- <span class="li-emoji">🔬</span> <span class="li-content">Continually extract smaller features</span>

-The single most important technique is to choose something _smaller_ than what is assumed to be needed, and do whatever it takes to get that useable by some real users by the end of the day.
-Often it will be _much_ smaller, and ideally something that would even take much less than a day so you limit the risk of not completing it within the day, and you increase the chance of delivering value multiple times in the day.
+The single most important technique is to repeatedly choose features _smaller_ than what are assumed to be needed, and make them useable by real users by the end of each day.
+Ideally they will be _much_ smaller, so you limit the risk of not completing them within a day, and so you increase the chance of delivering value multiple times each day.

 To make this choice, you often need to be close to users - for example in direct contact with them.
 It also requires a certain level of confidence - do what it takes to develop this if you think you're low.